aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/mdm/mdm.rst

 ----------------

 The Modem is a module with three parts in one:
-   * the **modulation** maps the input binary frame into symbols to send the data through the channel
+   * the **modulation** matches the input binary frame into symbols to send the data through the channel
    * the **filtering** gives event probabilities to the received waveforms
-   * the **demodulation** unmaps symbols or waveforms and computes for every bit a :abbr:`LLR (Log-Likelihood Ratio)`
+   * the **demodulation** matches symbols or waveforms to bits and computes for each a :abbr:`LLR (Log-Likelihood Ratio)`

 .. note:: The filtering step is used only by the ``CPM`` Modem as it is the only
           |AFF3CT|'s modulation using waveforms.

+..
    .. note:: A negative LLR represents a bit at 1, and therefore when positive a
              bit at 0.
 It is a more convenient choice as the hard decision matches directly with the sign bit.

 .. _mdm-mdm-type: